arnab156/unit-4-game/README.md

 # unit-4-game
-This is a Crytal Collector game. https://arnab156.github.io/unit-4-game/
+This is a Crytal Collector game using JAVASCRIPT. https://arnab156.github.io/unit-4-game/

 1. You will be given a random number at the start of the game. if you do not like the number, please refresh the page